 Another thing I have also heard is that breastfeeding can decrease your risk of female-related cancers.

 I will be totally honest here and say that I haven’t conducted much research into these things.
 I am just sharing some of the information I have heard before.
 Regardless, I will take my chances on any and all of those being good things for me as a breastfeeding mom.

 When to pump while breastfeeding newborn?

-For me, I felt like 3 weeks was more than adequate time to be working on my milk stash.
-I had a LOT of milk stored in the appropriate breast milk storage containers, which eased my mind about returning to work.
+For me, I felt like 3 weeks was more than adequate time to be working on my breast milk stash.
+I had a LOT of breast milk stored in the appropriate breast milk storage containers, which eased my mind about returning to work.

 If you are exclusively pumping, you’ll want to start pumping when start to notice that your baby is getting agitated.
 Usually, that is about every 2-3 hours.
 Sometimes, I could squeeze in 4 hours between feedings, but I couldn’t depend on that being the case.

-Related Post: Breastfeeding While Sick- Is It Safe?
+Helpful Tips: Breastfeeding While Sick- Is It Safe?

-How to start pumping while still breastfeeding?
+How do I start pumping while still breastfeeding?

 Once your milk has regulated to meet your baby’s needs, you can start pumping after feedings.
-This is how you build up your milk stash to have extra milk to cushion the beginning of your time away from the baby.
+This is how you build up your breast milk stash to have extra milk to cushion the beginning of your time away from the baby.

 There are so many great resources available, and I could seriously write an entire post on this topic.
 I will share with you two of the biggest things I didn’t learn about until later in my pumping journey.